Monotone spectral density estimation: Identification of the estimators

 where

 \end{theorem}

-Standard and well known algorithms for calculating the map $y\mapsto T(y)'$ are the pool adjacent violators algorithm (PAVA), the minimum lower set algorithm (MLSA) and the min-max formulas, cf. \cite{RobWriDyk88}.
+Standard and well-known algorithms for calculating the map $y\mapsto T(y)'$ are the pool adjacent violators algorithm (PAVA), the minimum lower set algorithm (MLSA) and the min--max formulas; cf. \citet{RobWriDyk88}.
 Since the maps $T$ and $T'$ are continuous operations, in fact the algorithms PAVA and MLSA will be approximations that solve the discrete versions of our problems, replacing the integrals in $Q$ and $\tilde{Q}$ with approximating Riemann sums.
 Note that the resulting estimators are order-restricted means; the discrete approximations entail that these are approximated as sums instead of integrals.
-The approximation errors are similar to the ones obtained e.g. for the methods in \cite{mammen:1991} and \cite{anevski:hossjer:2006}.
+The approximation errors are similar to the ones obtained, for example, for the methods in \citet{mammen1991} and \citet{anevskihossjer2006}.